plopez26DPU/CSC394-GROUP1/GW-2/Travel-Planner-Research.md

 With some of the niche providers we are using, some organizational charts are small, like [Wanderlog](https://wanderlog.com/) with a reported 10 employees.
 Within Wanderlog there is Harry Yu at the top with two people that report to him.
 Where [Travel Perk](https://www.travelperk.com/) has a reported 1,001 - 5,000 employees, we see Avi Meir is at the top of the organizational chart with 15 personnel below him, which all appear to be within senior management.

 ### Describe the nature of the business.
 Are they a service business, retail.
+The travel planning industry is formally classified as Travel Arrangement and Reservation Services under the North American Industry Classification System (NAICS).
+Considered a service business, this industry includes various components that comprise the nature of travel itself, spanning from travel agencies to tour operators to things that facilitate the act of travel itself.
+While recreational and on-site services are up for sale through this service, the business is not limited to such; the travel planning industry can also include services that entail transportation and housing accommodations, as well as overall logistics for an individual's trip.
+While the industry popularly manifested as travel agencies with physical locations in the past, there has been a sizable increase in the global online travel industry.
 ### Try and find information about the market.
 How much money is spent on products or services on this type of business?
+In 2022, the market size of the global online travel industry alone was estimated to be over $470B USD in 2022.
+Following the COVID-19 pandemic and it's notorious impacts on tourism, the figure is estimated to increase in 2023 and subsequent years as businesses recover.
+Travel preferences amongst the majority of travelers in recent years typically trend towards ease, convenience, and reliability.
+Coupled with the rise in group travel, market growth is generally expected to rise exponentially in the following years.
+Comparing the online travel industry to traditional brick-and-mortar establishments, advancing travel technology allows customers to reap the benefit of cost-effective travel that physical establishments lacked.
+This aspect of the business is expected to intensify overall growth as well.
 ### Describe the competitors
 ### What problems do these businesses run into?
 ### Additional Information.